mastermindg/gdrive_sync/README.md

 Docker container that syncs a folder to Google Drive.

-This works on ARM or Intel chipsets.
+There are two builds on Docker Hub: ARM and x86.

 Follow the following steps: